Public Lecture:

 Location: PLT1 Lecture Theatre, University of Auckland, Science Centre Building 303 (23 Symonds Street)

-Registration: This event is free to attend, information to register will be available soon
+Registration: This event is free to attend, but RSVP is essential.
+CLICK HERE to secure your spot.

 Kim Hill